Human Rights Party (United States): First campaigns in Ann Arbor

-The HRP in government

 Ann Arbor City Council

 From April 1972 to April 1973, the two Human Rights representatives were able to significantly influence the decisions of the Ann Arbor city council, since no political party held a majority.
 In addition to the HRP members, there were five Republicans and four Democrats.
-During their time on city council, HRP members successfully pushed for a number of progressive ordinances, including the city's famously lenient "five-dollar pot law," which had the effect of decriminalizing the possession of small amounts of marijuana for personal use (see Cannabis laws in Ann Arbor, Michigan).
+During their time on the city council, HRP members successfully pushed for several progressive ordinances, including the city's famously lenient "five-dollar pot law," which had the effect of decriminalizing the possession of small amounts of marijuana for personal use (see Cannabis laws in Ann Arbor, Michigan).
 In addition, the HRP led a push for a citywide anti-discrimination ordinance, which banned discrimination based on race, national origin, sex, age, and religion.
 The ordinance was the first of its kind in Michigan.
 In 1972, the pioneering ordinance was amended to add sexual orientation, and to require affirmative-action measures by city contractors.

 On zoning issues, the party worked to restrict the construction of fast-food chains in the city's downtown area.
-Alongside its electoral work, the HRP put on a number of protests, supported area workers' strikes, organized city tenants, and aided the anti-war movement.
+Alongside its electoral work, the HRP put on several protests, supported area workers' strikes, organized city tenants, and aided the anti-war movement.
 As Nancy Wechsler told the Wall Street Journal, the HRP also fought successfully to set aside federal revenue-sharing dollars for health and child care at a time when "most cities are spending revenue-sharing money for more police cars."

 At a joint press conference following a homophobic incident at a local restaurant, both of the 1972 HRP winners, Nancy Wechsler and Jerry DeGrieck, came out as gay and lesbian during their term on city council - thus simultaneously becoming the first openly lesbian and openly gay elected public officials in the United States.
 When Wechsler declined to run for reelection in 1974, her seat was won by HRP candidate Kathy Kozachenko.
 Already publicly known to be a lesbian, she thus became the first openly gay or lesbian candidate to be elected to public office in the United States.